Existence and Uniqueness Results for Double-Free-Boundary Problems in Fluid Dynamics: Introduction

-In Chapter \ref{section 4}, we will extend the above uniqueness result to the case of annular stream-flows of finite width through an annular valley $G$ in which the flow-speed functions $a_1(p), a_2(p)$ coalesce into a single strictly logarithmically-subharmonic flow-speed function $a(p):G\rightarrow\Re_+$.
-For this situation, we develop a direct uniqueness result related to the author's uniqueness studies in [A5],[A6](1989) for (mostly) the interior Bernoulli problem (see Thms.
-2.1 and 3.1 in [A6]).
+These results are related to the author's uniqueness studies in [A6],[A7](1989) for (mostly) the interior Bernoulli problem (see Thms.
+2.1 and 3.1 in [A7]).
 Other uniqueness studies for the interior Bernoulli Problem are due to Liu [YL](1995) and to Cardaliaguet and Tahraoui, [CT](2002).
 The primary uniqueness result for the exterior Bernoulli Problem in the starlike case is known as the Lavrentiev Principle [LS](1967), pp. 413-434.

-Also in Chapt. \ref{section 4}, we apply Thm. \ref{thm1.2} as a tool in the study the existence of large continuously and monotonically-varying parametrized families of solutions of Prob. \ref{prob 1.1} under the above assumptions.
-In fact we will prove that the members of such a family are individually uniquely determined.
-We also elaborate the connection with the author's earlier results, showing that the individual members of a continuously and suitably-monotonically-varying parametrized solution family are all minimizers, each of its own natural variational functional (see [A1], [A2]).